john-ml/stitch/doc/stitch.md

   }
 ```

-Despite all this, labels aren't first class.
-The following use
+Despite all this, labels are subject to some restrictions.
-of labels is not allowed:
+The following use of labels is not allowed:

 ```bash
 bad(i i32) ..i32 = ..not_ok: i * i